Tora (band): 2012–2013: Formation

-In mid-2012 Loewenthal began experimenting in Melbourne with electronic music using Reason software and still working full-time in call center.
+In mid-2012 Loewenthal began experimenting in Melbourne with electronic music using Reason software while working full-time in call center.
 He reconnected with Davis.
-Tunis-Plant was travelling Europe and developing new song ideas while Johnston was undertaking a Bachelor of Audio Engineering at John Martin Cass Academy.
-At the end of that year, Davis and Loewenthal moved back to Byron Bay; "After moving back up from Melbourne, we decided to make a more electronic-fused band and incorporate electronic production."
-From October Loewenthal and Tunis-Plant rekindled their songwriting partnership for electronic-infused music.
-In January of the following year, Loewenthal began teaching music to Piccone, which developed into a songwriting partnership.
-When Johnston returned from Melbourne in May 2013, Tora officially formed as a five piece band.
+Tunis-Plant was traveling Europe and developing new song ideas while Johnston was undertaking a Bachelor of Audio Engineering at John Martin Cass Academy.
+At the end of 2012, Davis and Loewenthal moved back to Byron Bay; "After moving back up from Melbourne, we decided to make a more electronic-fused band and incorporate electronic production."
+From October Loewenthal and Tunis-Plant resumed their songwriting partnership for electronic-infused music.
+In January 2013, Loewenthal began teaching music to Piccone, after which they formed a songwriting partnership.
+When Johnston returned from Melbourne in May 2013, Tora was officially formed.
 The group's name is from the Greek word τώρα tṓra meaning "now".
-They released their first single, "Unobtainable", co-written by Loewenthal and Tunis-Plant.
+They released the first single, "Unobtainable", co-written by Loewenthal and Tunis-Plant.

-Loewenthal later recalled, "we just started making music in our bedroom, which was like a big granny flat sort of thing.
+Later Loewenthal said, "We just started making music in our bedroom, which was like a big granny flat sort of thing.
 The first Tora track we made in four days – 'Unobtainable' – it just came together, and we were like 'wow'.
 Electronic music is so much more fun to play and make...
 So we made that track then stewed on it, then made heaps of tracks – then after a while we just decided to put them up and see what people thought.
 We got a much better reaction than we'd ever had for Alice Blu – so we were a bit excited about that."
 According to Byron Bay Festival's correspondent, they played a "blend of ambient harmonies, layered rhythms and pulsing soundscapes."
 Aside from electronica they perform in the new-age genre, chillwave.

 2013: Debut extended play

-Tora released their debut self-titled seven-track extended play in October 2013, which had "swirling, electronica influenced pop, drawing from the likes of SOHN & James Blake".
-Crack in the Road reviewer, Josh, opined that the group were "rather bizarre in a way, in that they’re seemingly the opposite of the 'make a shit load of noise' model, keeping it somber yet beautiful, opting to rely on minimal, sparse beats and haunting vocals."
+In October 2013, Tora released their debut self-titled seven-track extended play, which had "swirling, electronica influenced pop, drawing from the likes of SOHN & James Blake".
+Crack in the Road reviewer, Josh, commented that the group were "rather bizarre in a way, in that they’re seemingly the opposite of the 'make a shit load of noise' model, keeping it somber yet beautiful, opting to rely on minimal, sparse beats and haunting vocals."
 The band received high rotation on national radio as the single, "Calming Her", was entered in the Triple J Unearthed competition.
 It received 100,000+ plays in its first three months of release.
 The band was invited to play their first large scale performance, at Falls Festival Byron Bay, on NYE.